 When your client makes a payment online it is passed back to Design Manager to create a cash receipt.
 The total receipt will consist of at least two parts: the amount paid by the client (1 per document paid) and one for the processing fee.
 The deposit will sit in Undeposited Funds (on the Make Bank Deposit tab) until Stripe processes their payout (generally 3-10 business days).
 Once the payout has been created, DM will automatically move the money out of Undeposited Funds and into the checking account linked to the Stripe pay type.

 The Status Email(s) will receive a confirmation email that the client has made a payment

 Accounting will be automatically recording in Design Manager

 The first payout takes 7 days to land in your account as a last verification step

 All payments after first payout take 2-3 days to land in your account

-All Stripe Questions can be found through your Stripe Dashboard.
-Anything from questions on refunds to payouts to contacting their support team can all be done right from the dashboard!
+Any questions on refunds to payouts to contacting their support team can all be done right from the Stripe Dashboard!

 Find Commonly asked questions here: Stripe FAQ